mihailthebuilder/fight-alerts-backend/README.md

 ```

 # TODO
-~- Using dynamic folder paths in `Makefile`~
+~~Using dynamic folder paths in `Makefile`~~
 - Move coverage, mocks, unit tests and service tests to separate folders

-- Set up `fight_record.go` in an OOP way so that you can use mocks
+Set up `fight_record.go` in an OOP way so that you can use mocks
 - Use mockgen